 I truly understood culture shock from this moment forward.
-While these toilets aren’t the only option there are lots of them.
-Also, my shower was a janitors’ closet, with a curtain attached to pvc pipe – without hot water.
-It was less than stellar to say the least.
+While these bathrooms aren’t the only option, there are lots of them.
+Also, my shower was a janitors’ closet, with a curtain attached to PVC pipe – without hot water.
+It was less than stellar.
 It got me thinking about lots of things.
 Like, what do I do when I pee in these?
 Are these all over the world?
-How and why have we transitioned to the sit down toilet?
+How and why have we transitioned to the sit-down toilet?
 And, what’s that red hose for?

-Afterwards, empires such as, the Egyptians and the Han Dynasty all developed complicated drainage and fertilizer systems using the sit-down method.
-These methods that were perfected in Rome were actually necessary in ensuring the health and functionality of major cities.
+Afterwards, empires such as the Egyptians and the Han Dynasty all developed complicated drainage and fertilizer systems using the sit-down method.
+The Romans perfected these processes that were actually necessary to ensure the health and functionality of major cities.

 In Islam at this time, hygiene was especially important.
-I mean, if I had to pray five times a day and wash myself before each time, I’d probably be pretty clean too.
+I mean, if I had to pray five times a day and wash before each time, I’d probably be pretty clean too.
 In Islamic culture people always shake and eat with their right hands.
 It’s actually considered rude to do either of these with your left.
 And given the topic of this blog, I’m sure you can imagine why.
 Here is where those red tubes come into play.
-You see, they function like a bidet.
+You see, they function as a bidet.
 I fail to see how a shared bidet is cleaner, but I digress.
-If you were to have dirty underwear then you need to change before prayer.
-For this same reason you’re supposed to sit when you pee.
-(I’m sorry I ever doubted you, Squeek.)
+If you were to have dirty underwear, then you need to change before prayer.
+For this same reason, you’re supposed to sit when you pee.
+(I’m sorry I ever doubted you, Squeak.)

 As sewage treatment processes resurged and humans decided they preferred sitting, the Alla Franca became the optimal method of evacuation, like it is today.